zearp/Nucintosh/README.md

 ### Intel Bluetooth and wifi
 + Bluetooth works for HID devices such as mouse, keyboard and audio stuff.
   - Bluetooth may not always wake up after sleep in order to fix that you can grab a cheap dongle from [eBay](https://www.ebay.co.uk/itm/1PCS-Mini-USB-Bluetooth-V4-0-3Mbps-20M-Dongle-Dual-Mode-Wireless-Adapter-Device/324106977844) that works in macOS out of the box ~~and/or wait for the bugs te fixed~~.
 Mind you, both these routes will only support HID devices.
-Don't forget to disable the Intel Bluetooth kexts in the config and bluetooth in the BIOS.
+Don't forget to disable the Intel bluetooth kexts in the config and also disable bluetooth in the BIOS.
 + Wireless is now integrated with native macOS wireless management thanks to Black80211 and itlwm by [usr-sse2](https://github.com/usr-sse2).
   - Currently both 2.4 and 5ghz bands are scanned properly but sometimes it fails to auto-connect.
 Turning wifi off and on again works for the time being.
-Speeds are not yet n/ac/ax but for normal usage it is fine.
-I'm getting around 70-80mbit locally.
+Speeds are not yet n/ac/ax but for normal usage its fine.

 > Please note that bluetooth and wifi integration is very recent and active development.
 So it may not work optimally yet.
-If you experience issues please replace ```itlwm.kext``` with the one found [here](https://github.com/zearp/Nucintosh/raw/master/Stuff/itlwm.kext.zip) **and** set the loading of ```Black80211.kext``` to *false* in the config.
+If you experience issues please replace ```itlwm.kext``` with the one found [here](https://github.com/zearp/Nucintosh/raw/master/Stuff/itlwm.kext.zip) ***and*** set the loading of ```Black80211.kext``` to *false* in the config.
 Then use [HeliPort](https://github.com/OpenIntelWireless/HeliPort/releases) to connect to a wireless network instead.

-Getting wifi and bluetooth to work on Intel is quite special as many said it would be impossible.
-Yet here we are, both are working and both appear native to macOS.
-Amazing effort by those involved!
-The remaining bugs are being squashed right now and improvements are made nearly daily.

-Consider getting a [supported](https://dortania.github.io/Wireless-Buyers-Guide/) wifi/bluetooth combo.
+For the best bluetooth and wifi experience consider getting a [supported](https://dortania.github.io/Wireless-Buyers-Guide/) wifi/bluetooth combo.

 ## Post install
 - Remove express card icon: Run ```sudo mount -uw / && killall Finder && sudo mv /System/Library/CoreServices/Menu\ Extras/ExpressCard.menu /System/Library/CoreServices/Menu\ Extras/ExpressCard.menu.bak && sudo touch /System/Library/CoreServices/Menu\ Extras/ExpressCard.menu```